nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/indexing-and-query/page-providers.md

     <pattern>
       SELECT * FROM Document WHERE ecm:parentId = ?
 AND ecm:isProxy = 0 AND
       ecm:mixinType = 'Folderish' AND ecm:mixinType != 'HiddenInNavigation'
-      AND ecm:isVersion = 0 AND ecm:isTrashed = 0
+      AND ecm:isCheckedInVersion = 0 AND ecm:currentLifeCycleState !=
+      'deleted'
     </pattern>
     <sort column="dc:title" ascending="true" />
     <pageSize>50</pageSize>